4 Light map

 4.5 Check light label

-In the same way that pressure label needs to be check, light label can also be checked.
-The idea is to compute the estimated trajectory, compute the twilights along this trajectory and compared the the empirical twilight measured/computed above.
-We use here tag2path() which compute the the most likely position for each stationary periods (i.e. regardless of flight duration/movement model).
-We interpolate each position below 2 days to avoid unrealistic position estimate.
+In the same way that pressure label needs to be checked, light label can also be checked.
+The idea is to compute the estimated trajectory, compute the twilights along this trajectory and compare the empirical twilight measured/computed above.
+We use here tag2path() which computes the most likely position for each stationary period (i.e. regardless of flight duration/movement model).
+We interpolate each position below 2 days to avoid unrealistic position estimates.

 path <- tag2path(tag, interp = 2)